-Protection When the power switch is on, if you start the system right after it is stopped, it is norm all that the Outdoor Unit does not operate for about four minutes as frequent compres sor start/stop is not supported.
-Anti-cold air protection (Heat pump type) In heating mode (including heating in automatic mode), when the indoor heat exchan ger does not reach a certain temperature, the indoor fan temporarily shuts off, or runs in Low mode until the heat exchanger heats up to prevent the blowing of cold air.
-When the outdoor temperature is low and the humidity is high, frost may build up on t he Outdoor Units heat exchanger, which may reduce the heating capacity of the air c onditioner.
-In this case, the air conditioner will stop heating, enter automatic efrosting mode, and return to heating mode after defrosting has been completed.
-Defrosting (Heat pump t ype) During the defrosting, the outdoor fan stops running and the indoor fan runs using the anti-cold air protection function. уре) The defrosting operation time varies depending on the outdoor temperature and the degree of frosting.
+Protection When the power switch is on, if you start the system right after it is stopped, it is nor mal that the Outdoor Unit does not operate for about four minutes as frequent compressor start/stop is not supported.
+Anti-cold air protection (Heat pump type) In heating mode (including heating in automatic mode), when the indoor heat exchan ger does not reach a certain temperature, the indoor fan temporarily shuts off, or run s in Low mode until the heat exchanger heats up to prevent the blowing of cold air.
+Defrosting(Heat pump type) When the outdoor temperature is low and the humidity is high, the Outdoor Unit's he at exchanger may become frosted, which may reduce the heating capacity of the ai r-conditioned.
+If this occurs, the air conditioner will stop heating, enter automatic defrosting mode, and return to heating mode after defrosting has been completed.
+Durin g the defrosting, the outdoor fan stops running and the indoor fan runs using the anticold air protection function.
+The defrosting operation time varies depending on the outdoor temperature and the degree of frosting.
 It generally takes 2 to 10 minutes.
 During the defrosting process, the Outdoor Unit may emit steam due to the rapid defrosting, which is normal.
-Anti Condensation When the Indoor Unit detects high humidity, the air conditioner will adjust the louver a ngle and the fan speed to prevent condensation and avoid dripping.
-(If a third-party p anel is selected, this function is not available.)